 Describe how to use composition to build more complex objects from other objects.

-Use Composition to Build More Complex Objects
+Build More Complex Objects

 Object diagrams demonstrating composition are similar to class diagrams showing composition.
 Most of the time, however, each separate object